matheoht/alomni-ui/GUIDELINE_OF_COMMIT.md

 - Use a **!** in front of the type e.g. **feat!**
 - Start the body with **BREAKING CHANGE:** with a space after it, then explain the breaking change

+---

+## Branches Architecture

+- `"main"` is the current development branche.
+- `"release/vX.X.X"` contain the source code of the specified version.